Skip to main content

 What documentation should I bring to support my BSF186 at the border?+

-Bring your completed and signed BSF186 form, your immigration documents confirming PR status (COPR, PR card, or equivalent), proof of residence abroad (utility bills, lease agreements), proof of ownership for high-value items and vehicles (receipts, title documents), and for vehicles, proof of 6+ months ownership (dated purchase records, registration history).
+Bring your completed and signed BSF186, your immigration documents confirming your status (COPR, PR card, citizenship document, or equivalent), proof of residence abroad (utility bills, lease agreements), and proof of ownership for high-value items and vehicles (receipts, title documents).
+For a vehicle, bring proof it was licensed and insured to you and used abroad; if you are a returning former resident under 9805.00.00, bring evidence of at least six months of ownership and use.
+Check cbsa-asfc.gc.ca for the current document list.

 🍁 Your Next Step